Fedora Linux (KDE) Set Up Notes

 Trackpad

-Change trackpad scroll direction to Natural in System Settings.
+Change trackpad scroll direction to Natural in System Settings (match with macOS).

 Task Manager (Taskbar)